 As best practice, we also recommend using the Custom Task in Google Tag Manager to ensure any personal data is removed before being processed by Google Analytics, should it be required for functionality on the site, but obviously, the best thing to do is not risk tracking any of it in the first place!
 If you do find some data, there’s a new Data Deletion tool in GA, but let’s save that for another blog post.

 So there we have it, the core account settings, property settings and top reports to check for fundamental account issues in Google Analytics.
 Make a note to come back and check these on a regular basis – particularly PII and hostname reports!
-And if you need some help doing all of this yourself, our friendly team would be happy to help, just get in touch.
+And if you need some help carrying out your Analytics audit, our friendly team would be happy to help, just get in touch.